 Instructions: Most effective nutrition educational presentations are those that involve active participation.
 According to Confucius: "I hear and I forget, I see and I remember, I do and I understand."
 Have students develop a nutrition fair using the Dietary Guidelines as a theme.
 Select a date and location and instruct students to organize activities and materials for different booths that teach each guideline.
 Each booth must have an activity.
-Some suggestions for activities include: an exercise quiz, a healthy eating quiz board, a MyPlate puzzle, an alcohol trivia quiz, and a

-6 Activity provided by: Preventure: Innovative Health Solutions saturated or trans fat reduction program.
-This activity is beneficial in that it incorporates active participation, self-assessment, and intention to change.
+Some suggestions for activities include: an exercise quiz, a healthy eating quiz board, a MyPlate puzzle, an alcohol trivia quiz, and a saturated or trans fat reduction program.
+This activity is beneficial in that it incorporates active participation, selfassessment, and intention to change.